csci3155-f22/video-miniproject_mare6240_nipe1783/README.md

 ## Description

 For our project, we will be looking into the Haskell framework and how it compares to Scala.
-We will do a short tutorial on Haskell itself with a basic program and then go over how Scala related to Haskell, considering they are both functional programming languages.
+We will do a short tutorial on Haskell itself with a basic program and then go over how Scala relates to Haskell, considering they are both functional programming languages.
 ## Repository Organization

 TODO: Replace this with a description of the organization of your repository.